Rugova (region): Morphometry

 During the Ice Age, the Albanian Alps were covered with ice up to Vermosh, the northernmost village in Rugova.
 The layer of ice was thicker in Rugova, compared to the other mountain regions in Kosovo.
 Therefore, there are more glacial forms, especially in the crests of the mountains where glacial lakes formed, such as Lake Kuqishta and Lake Drelaj.

 Much of the glacier melted into the Mbushtria River, and into the Lumbardhi and Ibri rivers in Rozhaja, forming regions of thick, stratified moraine.

 The Peja glacier which was 25 m long, formed the Rugova Gorge, leaving large amounts of moraine material, 260 m, which was the biggest moraine in the Balkans region.

 Low relief settlements along the Mbushtria river include Shtupeqi i Madh and Kuqishta village.

 Shaped pit settlements include Drelaj, Koshutan, Haxhaj and Llaz-Bellopaqi, which is the deepest pit in the region, formed by tectonic movements or it might be a crater of a volcano.

 Kuqishta and Shkreli are in the form of hills.
 Shtupeqi i Madh is on a valley slope, Pepaj, Malaj and Shtupeqi i Vogël are on steep slopes, and Dugaiva is on a plateau.

 Rugova is an area of natural hazards such as landslides, rock slides and collapses.

 At the ninth kilometer is the area where an avalanche started, from Bjeshka e Lumbardhit, crossed the river Mbushtria, and blocked the road with 6–8 m snow.
 Meanwhile, at the fifteenth kilometer, an avalanche occurs periodically.
 In 1982, due to deforestation, a large avalanche went through the village of Koshutan, and 11 residents died.

 History

 Early history

 The Balkans have been inhabited since prehistoric times.
 There are signs that Rugova has been populated since the time when people lived in caves.
-This was proven by the discovery of a man's femur, found in the Radavc Cave, and by a petroglyph.
+This was proven by the discovery of a man's femur, found in the Bukuroshja e Fjetur Cave, and by a petroglyph.
 Because this region has not been studied extensively, its earliest history is known mostly through local traditions.